How Admins & Users Can Make Google Workspace Security Even Stronger

 Google Workspace 2-Step Verification

-Once 2-Step Verification has been enabled by a Google Workspace administrator, users can enable one or more options for their account by going into My Account > Signing Into Google > 2-Step Verification.
+Once a Google Workspace administrator has enabled 2-Step Verification, users can enable one or more options for their account by going to My Account > Signing Into Google > 2-Step Verification.

 Note: An administrator can enforce 2SV for all users.

-Before 2SV is enforced, it’s important that all users are first enrolled in 2SV so they are not locked out of their accounts.
-A user can be placed in an exception group until they have enabled 2SV.
+Before 2SV is enforced, all users must be first enrolled in 2SV so they are not locked out of their accounts.
+Users can be placed in an exception group until they enable 2SV.

-When a user logs in from an unfamiliar device or location, there are several different verification options.
-These are not mutually exclusive.
+When a user logs in from an unfamiliar device or location, several verification options are available.
+These options are not mutually exclusive.

 1. The user can enter a Google Verification Code texted to them.